EGI-Federation/documentation/content/en/users/aai/check-in/vos/_index.md

 ```

 {{% alert title="Info" color="info" %}}
-The `Id` field represents the Id of the record in the database.
+The `ID` field represents the Id of the record in the database.
 {{% /alert %}}

 {{% alert title="Info" color="info" %}}